 Nell Gwyn Cafe (sometimes Nell Gwynne) – this was a well known cafe which used the property for many years from the early 1950’s through to the 1980’s.
 When it was put up for sale in 1955 it was already being referred to as the ‘Nell Gwyn Cafe’.
 It had three floors.
 On the ground floor was a dining room, kitchen with Esse Minor Cooker, scullery and boiler room with Ideal water heater.
 On the first floor was another dining room and sitting room.
 The second floor had three bedrooms and a bathroom with an Omnia gas geyser.
 There was also a ladies cloakroom and gentlemen’s lavatory (presumably in the rear) and a cellar.

 We also have a programme for Thornbury Flower show dated August 1956 which advertises the Nell Gwyn.
 Sadly it does not mention a proprietor.
-We have been told that it was run by several groups of people including at one time Mr and Mrs Hall.
-However we have no dates for these people.

 The 1958 electoral register shows that Stanley P and Dorothy M James were living at 20 High Street.
 By 1960 the electoral register shows Cyril and Joan Jordan at 20 High Street.
 A Thornbury Flower Show programmer for 1961 says that the proprietor of Nell Gwyn was J. M. Jordan.
 By 1965 they had moved to Glencairn in Park Road in Thornbury.

 In 1977 the property was purchased by Brian and Carol Hall and they kept it until early 2019 when Carol died.